Disease Modifying Therapies Choices booklet

 How does it work?

-Aubagio inhibits the function of specific immune cells that have been implicated in MS. It can inhibit a key enzyme required by white blood cells (lymphocytes) – which in turn reduces the T and B immune cells (that are active in MS) from multiplying.
-As well as this, it has been shown to have other anti-inflammatory and immune-modulating actions.
+Aubagio inhibits the function of specific immune cells that have been implicated in MS. It targets the production of a key mitochondrial enzyme required by white blood cells, which in turn reduces the activated T and B immune cells associated with MS. Additionally, it has been shown to have other anti-inflammatory and immune-modulating properties (9) (10).

 How can it help?

 Studies showed that Aubagio reduced relapses by one-third.
-In trials, a higher dose reduced the risk of disability progression (sustained for 12 weeks) by 30 per cent.
+They also evidenced that a higher dose reduced the risk of disability progression by just over 30 per cent (9) (10).

 How is it administered?